matthewLeFevre/barrel-syntax-highlighter/README.md

 # barrel-syntax-highlighter
 Barrel Syntax Highlighter is a JavaScript Syntax Highlighter for code documentation.
-It effectively parses and highlights HTML for beautiful syntax highlighting.
+It effectively styles html and css.